Join over 2.7 million drivers who have compared local prices to book.

-Quick and easy: Simply enter the registration number of your car and your post code, compare prices, choose a local garage in Darlington and book your Power Steering Repairs.
+No upfront registration required, simply enter your registration number and postcode, compare prices, choose a garage which is local to you in Darlington and book your Power Steering Repairs.

 Power Assisted Steering, or ‘PAS' as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the PAS relies on a hydraulic system to aid turning the vehicle's wheels.
 If you have ever driven a car with no Power Steering you will have most certainly noticed the difference between having PAS and not.
 Power Steering used to be a luxury in certain vehicles, but nowadays it is almost standard in every type of vehicle.